Thornus/thornus.github.io/index.md

 ## Welcome to my GitHub Page

-I'm **Luca**, a young coding enthusiast from Germany who loves New York and sushi.
+I'm **Luca**, a young coding enthusiast based in Germany who loves New York and sushi.

 Here you can find links to my GitHub repos.